All Episodes

 And that's one of the issues that I take umbrage with Rush on, and that is, you know, we're Americans, and if we want to drive an SUV, we should be able to drive an SUV.

-Because before the war, uh there was uh sale of Iraq oil to the world market, not just to the U.S., but to the world market.
+Yeah, I just don't know, Rick, how that can be squared with the facts, because before the war, there was a sale of Iraq oil to the world market, not just to the U.S., but to the world market.

 The biggest increase in demand for oil, of course, is in China.